 All brands are competing for attention on social media platforms.
 With approximately 3 seconds to grab the attention of a user before those thumbs continue scrolling, what brands are posting is becoming more and more important.
 Poor quality social media content simply doesn’t cut the mustard (what a weird phrase…).
 So what can be done to get the edge?
-Let’s take a look at what’s hot and what’s not in social media video right now with some real world examples picked out from a scroll down Instagram lane.
+Let’s take a look at what’s hot and what’s not in social media videos right now with some real-world examples picked out from a scroll down the Instagram lane.

 Clean – Hot

 Clean and simple is definitely hot.
-That doesn’t mean that you have to go quite as stark as this Calvin Klein video ad, to that you can’t have multiple points of interest in your frame.
+That doesn’t mean that you have to go quite as stark as this Calvin Klein video ad so that you can’t have multiple points of interest in your frame.
 Clean and simple means being deliberate with what is in your frame, and what isn’t!
-It means making it very plain what the subject of your ad is, and where you want the viewers attention to be.
+It means making it very plain what the subject of your ad is, and where you want the viewer’s attention to be.
 Avoid visual clutter and keep your video sleek.

 No Product Placement – Not

 Making your audience work to figure out what your ad is for is a massive no, definitely not hot.
 Take this example (sorry to the brand!) where other than the slightly out-of-focus brand name in the background, we have no clear product or promotion on offer.
 It’s just a nice picture of some chicken kebabs.
 I love a chicken kebab, don’t get me wrong.
 But if you’re going to commit ad spend, make sure it’s very clear to your viewers what you are promoting, without them having to read the description.